bolducke/chip8_emulator/README.md

 ## Build

-Use the classical step to setup a CMAKE project.
+Follow the classical step to build a CMake project in C++.
+CMake has only been tested on linux.